 Earlier tests with ccMiner fork released in 2017 showed that it had a low output hashrate of just 48.5 MH/s using the ccminer, and did not work at all with Jackpot, Quark and Wildkeccak at all.
 Otherwise, outputs for Ethhas is 37 MH/s, Equihash is 700 solutions, LIBRY 500 MH/s, Lyra2REv2 70000 kH/s, and Lyra2Z 3200 kH/s.

 This GPU costs between $799.99 and $1,200 and therefore has high initial cost compared to many and this combines not so well with the poor power performance in the long run.

 It also comes with variants such as the Gigabyte Aorus GeForce GTX 1080 Ti, Founders Edition, EVGA GTX 1080 Ti, MSI GTX 1080 TI Duke OC, and Xtreme Edition 11G.
 The latter features 3 fans and a thicker heat sink compared to other variants; and the ZOTAC GeForce GTX 1080 Ti AMP Extreme, which also has 3 fans and thickest heatsink than all variants hence providing extreme cooling capabilities.

-The Aorus can hash as much as 800 sol/s on the Equihash mining algorithm but not impressive on Ethash algo, and hence more profitable for coins such as Bitcoin Gold and Zencash.
+The Aorus can hash as much as 800 sol/s on the Equihash mining algorithm but, overall, is not impressive in this particular case, and hence more profitable for coins such as Bitcoin Gold and Zencash.